Your window to apply for these tax credits opens January 2, 2019 and closes January 23, 2019.

 The size of the credit is based on the size of the salaries you pay.
 Winning companies generally offer salaries more than $40,000 per year.
-The higher the average salaries are (no bonuses can be factored in), the higher your tax credit will be if you win.
+The higher the average salaries are, the higher your tax credit will be if you win.
 Low salary employers can win, but only if they have other factors in their favor.

 Manufacturers and technology companies (especially tech manufacturers), who plan to expand, have an advantage over other companies.
-For example if your company develops software, fabricates and/or assembles products, or produces food, you have an advantage that other companies don’t.
+For example, if your company develops software, fabricates and/or assembles products, or produces food, you have an advantage that other companies don’t.

 3) Economically Distressed Area

 If you’re located in an economically depressed area (ie: Stockton, Imperial Valley, San Bernardino, Central San Joaquin Valley), you have an advantage over companies in more robust economic areas.
 Companies in economically depressed areas often pay employees less than $40K/year, but given the alternatives, the state can still view these as “good salaries.”
-In one case DCI won a six-figure credit for a company in the Imperial Valley paying just over minimum wage, because much of the surrounding area was nothing but farms and 7-Elevens.
+DCI won a large tax credit for a company paying low wages because the company was in an economically distressed area.

 4) Unique for California